 In my home country, the most dangerous animal must be a cow.
 Or maybe a tick.
 As for animal life in the High Sierra, I had two fears: rattlesnakes and bears.
-The snakes apparently only live in Kern Canyon, where I was extra cautious, but the Black Bears seem te be almost everywhere.
-The trails are full of big metal food lockers. there was hardly a camp site without it.
+The snakes apparently only live in Kern Canyon, where I was extra cautious, but the Black Bears seem to be almost everywhere.
+For this reason the trails are full of big metal food lockers, there was hardly a camp site without it.

 Typical bear infested bushes along Bubbs Creek Trail

-So my conclusion about bears is: make sure to take all precautions: make sound, carry a bear canister and LEAVE NO TRACE.
-But I don’t not let the fear of them keep you away of the mighty High Sierra.
+So my conclusion about bears is: make sure to take all precautions: make noise, carry a bear canister and LEAVE NO TRACE.
+But I don’t let the fear of them keep you away of the mighty High Sierra.